simonklee/gov/README.txt

 Wrapper around github.com/kr/goven to automatically import and update third party dependencies by the use of `go list` tool.

+Creates a folder called `third_party` in which all external dependencies are copied.
+Rewrites the import path for your source files.
+Rewrites import path for third party packages if they depend on other third parties.

 dependencies

     go install github.com/philips/goven